“What happened to my website traffic? Why has my conversion rate dropped?”

 In that case, the page is informing Google that its contents are a duplicate of the contents on http://my.original.content.
 When that happens, only the original page gets indexed, not the duplicate.

-That could cause a drop in traffic as well.
+That could cause a drop in traffic during a website analysis.

 Sometimes, one of your web pages might “redirect” traffic to another web page.
 That’s because you’ve updated your URL structure or moved the content to a different page.